Prabhuji, His Holiness Avadhuta Yogacharya Ramakrishnananda Babaji Maharaja

-David, Ben Yosef, Har-Zion, who writes under the pen name Prabhuji, is a writer, painter, avadhūta mystic, and the creator of Retroprogressive Yoga.
+Prabhuji is a writer, painter, avadhūta mystic, and the creator of Retroprogressive Yoga.
 In 2011, he chose to retire from society and lead the life of a hermit.
-He spends his days in solitude, praying, studying, writing, painting, and meditating in silence and contemplation.
+Since then, his days have been spent in solitude, praying, writing, painting, and meditating in silence and contemplation.

 Prabhuji is a recognized authority on Eastern wisdom.
-He is known for his erudition in the Vaidika and Tāntrika aspects of Hinduism and in all the branches of yoga (jñāna, karma, bhakti, haṭha, rāja, kuṇḍalinī, tantra, mantra, and so on).
-He has an inclusive attitude toward all religions and he deeply knows Judaism, Christianity, Buddhism, Sufism, Taoism, Sikhism, Jainism, Shintoism, Bahaism, and the Mapuche religion, among others.
+He is known for his erudition in the Vaidika and Tāntrika aspects of Hinduism and all branches of yoga (jñāna, karma, bhakti, haṭha, rāja, kuṇḍalinī, tantra, mantra, and others).
+He has an inclusive attitude toward all religions and is intimately familiar with Judaism, Christianity, Buddhism, Sufism, Taoism, Sikhism, Jainism, Shintoism, Bahaism, and the Mapuche religion, among others.
 He learned about the Druze religion directly from Salach Abbas and Kamil Shchadi.

 His profound studies, his masters’ blessings, his research into the sacred scriptures, and his vast teaching experience have earned him international recognition in the field of religion and spirituality.

 His spiritual search led him to study with masters of diverse traditions and travel far from his native Chile to places as distant as Israel, India, and the USA.
 He has studied Hebrew and Sanskrit to deepen his understanding of the holy scriptures.